Adinch/ADTrackingSDK-Android/README.md

 3. If you have any other referral Tracking :
 -------------------------------------------

 You should only have a single receiver for the INSTALL_REFERRER intent.
-If you are using any other referral tracking providers such as Admob or GoogleAnalytics, Adinch App Install provides a mechanism to forward the intent from the market on to other receivers.
+If you are using any other referral tracking providers such as Admob or GoogleAnalytics, Adinch Tracking provides a mechanism to forward the intent from the market on to other receivers.
 Simply add a line like the following one (The example given below is for Admob) within the receiver tags :

     <!—Forward the referral to Admob -->
     <meta-data android:name="forward.Admob"